mjtechguy/tech-career-launch-pad/topics/devops/README.md

 - Linux Administration
 - Basic Networking and DNS
 - Familiarity with and at least 1 certifcation for 1 Cloud provider.
-- Containers - Docker and Kubernetes
+- Containers - Docker, Kubernetes and more
 - Git/SCM

 ### Full DevOps Skillset(?)